Icy Health

-We know that medications prescribed by doctors to relieve pain are known as opioids.
+We know that medications prescribed by doctors to relieve pain are known as opioids3.
 At first, the person has a choice about how much to use.
 But, failure to follow the doctor’s instructions makes the person want to keep using it.
 The continuous use of opioids, including medications and illicit drugs like heroin, leads to addiction.

 Several medications can assist in recovery from addiction and suboxone and methadone are the two of the most common medications that are used in addiction treatment.